Capital punishment in New York: 1995 reinstatement

 In 1994, Republican George Pataki was elected governor after promising during his campaign to reinstate the death penalty.

 On January 11, 1995, eleven days after Pataki took office, convicted killer Thomas J. Grasso, who had been sentenced to death by Oklahoma but was serving a sentence of 20 years to life in New York, was extradited from New York to Oklahoma to face execution.
 Grasso was transported to Buffalo Niagara International Airport and flown to Oklahoma.
 He was executed via lethal injection on March 20, 1995.
 The extradition was previously blocked by Pataki's predecessor Mario Cuomo who opposed capital punishment.

-Capital punishment was reinstated in New York in 1995 for a wide-range of aggravating factors, when Pataki signed a new statute into law, which provided for execution by lethal injection.
+Capital punishment was reinstated in New York in 1995 for a wide range of aggravating factors, when Pataki signed a new statute into law, which provided for execution by lethal injection.
 However, there were no executions before the capital punishment statute was nullified in 2004.

 Statute ruled unconstitutional

 On June 24, 2004, the New York Court of Appeals, the state's highest court, held 4–3 in People v.
 LaValle that the state's death penalty statute violated the New York Constitution, because in case of a deadlocked jury the judge could impose a sentence lesser than life without parole, so jurors would be "coerced" to vote for death solely to prevent the convict from being paroled.
 Governor Pataki criticized the ruling and called for a quick legislative fix.

 Between December 2004 and February 2005, public hearings were held in Manhattan and Albany.
 New York Law School professor and death penalty advocate Robert Blecker advocated strongly in favor of reinstatement, while Manhattan local prosecutor Robert M. Morgenthau strongly opposed reinstatement, an issue which had political significance during the subsequent district attorney elections.

 In 2005, supporters of the death penalty in the New York Legislature passed a bill restoring New York's death penalty in the Republican-controlled State Senate, but the legislation was voted down by a legislative committee in the Democratic-controlled New York Assembly, and was not enacted into law.

 In 2007, the New York Court of Appeals decided in People v.
 Taylor that the statute defect could not be corrected by a judge instruction to the jury that he would impose life without parole.
 This led to the commutation of the last of the seven death sentences that were imposed under the 1995 statute.

 In 2008, the State Senate again passed legislation that would have established the death penalty for the murder of law enforcement officers, but the Assembly did not act on the legislation.
-In July of that year, Governor David Paterson ordered the removal of all execution equipment used to perform lethal injection and the closure of the execution chamber at Green Haven Correctional Facility.
+In July of that year, Governor David Paterson ordered the removal of all execution equipment used to perform lethal injection and the closure of the execution chamber at the Green Haven Correctional Facility.

 The 1995 statute has never been repealed and is still on the books.